Frequently Asked Questions

 Minimums typically vary between $50,000 and $100,000.

 Real estate syndicated investments should be considered illiquid, i.e. cannot be exited at a moment’s notice.
-However, we understand life happens.
-If you are facing emergencies or extenuating circumstances, please reach out to us and we will determine if there are options we can work through (if any).
+If you are facing emergencies or extenuating circumstances, please reach out to us and we will determine if there are options we can work through.
+However, any such accommodation is rare, evaluated on a case-by-case basis, and cannot be guaranteed.

-Depending on the waterfall structure, passive investors are typically compensated first.
-Depending on the amount of refinance proceeds and waterfall structure, the investor’s principal investment will be returned in part or in full.
+Passive investors are typically compensated first (however, always read the PPM to understand how the cash flow and capital waterfalls are structured for the particular deal).
+IF a refinance occurs and depending on the amount of refinance proceeds, your principal investment may be returned in part or in full.
 If returned in full, the preferred return will no longer apply after refinance.
 If returned in part, the preferred return thereafter will apply on the lower remaining principal balance only.
-Your pro rata equity share of the investment (and profits) does NOT change (unless there are various hurdle rates built into the deal structure).
+Your pro rata equity share of the investment (and profits) does NOT change.

-The typical syndication hold period is 5-7 years.
-Holding the property forever may be an option, ONLY IF the management team AND all passive investors agree to hold the property past the initially agreed upon hold period.
-That is NOT typical.
-Most syndications end after the projected investment hold period.
+Usually the hold period is 5-7 years.
+Holding the property forever may be an option at completion of the business plan, should the management team and all passive investors agree to hold the property past the initially agreed upon hold period.
+This is not typical, however, as each individual investor’s liquidity needs and timing differs.

 We focus on buying in the right markets and neighborhoods.
 We further identify properties with stable value add opportunities (see our prior discussion on the benefits of value add investing and how that can partially mitigate exogenous market movements).
 We underwrite conservatively with adequate cushion.
 We look to buy at the right price and with proper financing terms that match our business plan.
 We further vet the property management and deal team to ensure strong execution relative to the business plan.

-Very often, particularly if the hold period is 3 years or more, the operators may elect to perform a cost segregation study to take advantage of the accelerated depreciation offered by the IRS.
-Such depreciation can help create paper losses, which can be either used to offset other passive income OR will accumulate over time and can be used to offset capital gains and depreciation recapture at the time of sale.
-As always, we would encourage you to consult with your own tax advisor on your personal situation and tax deferral strategies.
+Very often, particularly if the hold period is 3 years or more, the operators may elect to perform a cost segregation study to take advantage of the accelerated depreciation offered by the IRS (currently set at 100%).
+Such depreciation can help create paper losses, which can be either used to offset other passive income OR will accumulate over time and can be used to offset capital gains at the time of sale.
+As always, we would strongly encourage you to consult with your own tax advisor on your personal situation and tax deferral strategies.

 We like to have ongoing communication with our investors and encourage our investors to reach out to us when they have questions.
-This is why we openly share our contact information and have a few contacts you can reach out to should your primary contact be unavailable for any reason.
-Beyond that, we distribute monthly updates and quarterly financials and host periodic investor calls.
-Reports might also be available via the investor portal (this varies by deal).
+Beyond that, we distribute monthly updates and quarterly financials and host periodic investor webinars.
 Having multiple touchpoints and communication modes keeps the communication channel open and ensures investors have various means to stay up to date on the performance of their investment(s).